 Discussion

 What was found was that for pricing in Cryptocurrency’s our original idea that if volume in one cryptocurrency increases it would increase in another was proven correct.
-This correlates to the idea that all cryptocurrencies fluctuate at a similar pattern, or that if one crypto significantly changes then most likely others will as well, although there are some discrepancies on how large this change is, as Bitcoin had a more extreme change in volume and price than did Ethereum [9].
+This correlates to the idea that all cryptocurrencies fluctuate at a similar pattern, or that if one crypto significantly changes then most likely others will as well, although there are some discrepancies on how large this change is, as Bitcoin had a more extreme change in volume and price than did Ethereum [4].
+What this can tell is that better financial choices can be made by looking at a change in price, for instance, if there is a significant drop in price, that may be evidence of “buy the dip” before there is an increase in price raising the value of one’s currency.
+If there is shown to be a high increase in a price, this might show that it might not be the best time to buy.
 Moreover, differences between the average of weekday pricing and weekend pricing reveals that there is a slight drop in price during the weekend and an increase in price during the weekday.
 A theory for this is that since Crypto is traded 24/7, there is more of a chance for price to rise during a five-day period than a two-day period, creating a slight difference in price.
-It was also found that Ethereum [12] had a greater difference in price than did bitcoin.
+It was also found that Ethereum [5] had a greater difference in price than did bitcoin.
+How this information is significant is that the data gives the best time to either buy or sell one’s cryptocurrency.
 Discussion of if events effect has been mentioned within the introduction, these three events being Chinas ban on cryptocurrency’s (Sept 24th ), El Salvador legalizing cryptocurrency’s (sept 7th) and the most major event being the GameStop short squeeze event of early 2021.
 From these three events changes in the pricing of cryptocurrency can be noticed slightly.
 For instance, during the Chinese government ban on Cryptocurrency there is a slight dip with price within the first few weeks of that month for Ethereum, after which a slight increase begins to take place (although volume had a major increase in BTC and slight increase in ETH).
-Moreover, during the GameStop Short squeeze of early January leading to March there was a gradual increase in both the price of Ethereum and in Bitcoin that then both peaked around the April to May period [14].
+Moreover, during the GameStop Short squeeze of early January leading to March there was a gradual increase in both the price of Ethereum and in Bitcoin that then both peaked around the April to May period [5].
 It could be said that the popularity of the stock increase effected the buy sales of these cryptocurrencies, as it effected another Crypto stock, Dogecoin.
 Overall, it can be said that world events create slight differences in Crypto prices but do not make major changes.
+Although, these changes could benefit those who are interested in investment into different crypto stock.
+Having adequate knowledge of world events happening can give such investors an edge in the market on if such dips and increases would actually happen.
+GameStop Short squeeze is evidence of this, as such a drastic increase in price has been greatly successful for short term investments.

 Conclusion